Schütte-Lanz D.III

 The Schütte-Lanz D.III was a German fighter prototype during World War I. It participated in the first Idflieg D competition at Adlershof, Germany in January and February 1918.
 It was a conventional single-bay staggered biplane with N-type interplane struts.
-Of wooden construction with fabric skinning, the D.III revealed an unspectacular performance and production was never continued.
+Constructed of wood with fabric skinning, the D.III gave an unspectacular performance: production was never continued.